Where to get a urine analysis for your UTI

 A referral from a GP or physician/consultant is needed.
 In addition to test kits for urine analysis, HPV screening for cervical cancer tests can also be ordered.

 Pathnostics can also provide a listing of US physicians they are working with to help patients looking for clinical support using their testing.
 They can also provide interpretation of results for patients and clinicians once the results have been received.
 They are unable to accept samples from international patients unless they are in treatment with a US practitioner.

-Fresh urine microscopy testing is only available to NHS patients in treatment at the Lower Urinary Tract Symptoms (LUTS) Clinic at the Whittington Hospital in London or to private patients in treatment with Professor James Malone-Lee and clinicians at their Harley Street practice in London.
-More about the two clinics on our treatment page.
+Fresh urine microscopy testing is only available to NHS patients in treatment at the Lower Urinary Tract Symptoms (LUTS) Clinic at the Whittington Hospital in London or to private patients in treatment with clinicians at 10 Harley Street in London.

 A sample of fresh urine taken at the clinic is dropped onto a plate for immediate analysis under a microscope.